Source: adapted from World Bank (2009) World Development Report 2009: Reshaping Economic Geography.

 - The importance of specific economic clusters was acknowledged in 1985 when the status of SEZ was expanded to the Yangtze River Delta, the Pearl River Delta, and the Xiamen-Zhangzhou-Quanzhou Triangle (Min River delta).
 This also provided additional space for the setting of industrial districts.
 In time, the Pearl River Delta would become the world's most important manufacturing cluster.
 The development of manufacturing clusters was also accompanied by the development of port terminal clusters in these deltas, particularly for the Yangtze River Delta and the Pearl River Delta.

-- In 1988, the status of SEZ was expanded to Hainan Province which mostly developed the touristic and agribusiness sectors.
+- In 1988, the status of SEZ was expanded to Hainan Province which mostly developed the touristic and agribusiness sectors, which became the fifth SEZ.
 By the late 1990s, the province would become an important touristic destination for domestic tourism.

 - Since their inception, SEZs and their positive economic impacts were solely a coastal endeavor with interior provinces lagging behind.
 By the late 1980s, a substantial migration of labor from interior to coastal provinces was beginning to be observed.
 In an attempt to counterbalance this trend, six Yangtze River ports and 11 border cities were granted the SEZ status, in addition to all the capital cities of interior provinces and autonomous regions.
 Yet, accessibility to port infrastructures and foreign markets remained the dominant factor in the dynamism of SEZs and comparatively, limited development took place in interior provinces until the 2000s.